Efficient and Effective Quantum Compiling for Entanglement-based Machine Learning on IBM Q Devices: QISKit compiler

-A coupling map is a directed graph representing superconducting bus connections between qubits, which can be seen as the possibility to place two-qubits gates, like CNOT, between those qubits.
-The specific Q5 and Q16 devices that IBM has made available in September 2017 are denoted as QX4 and QX5, respectively --- following the previously released devices known as QX2 and QX3.
+QISKit\footnote{We refer to QISKit version 0.5.7 released the 20th of July 2018.} provides a \textsf{compile()} function to translate any ideal quantum circuit designed by the programmer to an equivalent quantum circuit that is suitable for the chosen IBM Q device.
+Each device is characterized by a coupling map, i.e., a directed graph representing superconducting bus connections between qubit pairs, which can be seen as the possibility to place two-qubits gates, like CNOT, between those qubits.
 The coupling maps of IBM QX4 and QX5 are illustrated in Figures \ref{fig:ibmQX4cm} and \ref{fig:ibmQX5cm}, respectively.

-The ideal GHZ circuit is illustrated in Figure \ref{fig:GHZ}.
-We have designed a compiling strategy that, given the map and the number of qubits to be used in the experiment, finds the most connected qubit and starts building the GHZ circuit from that qubit.
-By most connected, we mean that the qubit can be reached by as many other qubits as possible through directed paths in the coupling map.